nasa/fmdtools/docs/Development Guide.rst

 Testing code is something which is often neglected in the development process, as something to do when the project is finished (i.e., as an assurance rather than development task).
 Simultaneously, developers often iterate over temporary scripts and code snippets during development to ensure that it works as expected in what is essentially an informal testing process.
 The major problem with this process is that these tests are easily lost and are only run one at a time, making it difficult to verify that code works after it has been modified.

 Instead, it is best to *formalize scripts into tests*.
 This can be done with Python's `unittest <https://docs.python.org/3/library/unittest.html>`_ module, which integrates well with existing python IDEs and enables execution of several different tests in a sequence.
-Instead of losing prototype code, one can easily place this code into a `test_X` method and use it iterative in the development process to ensure that the code still works as intended.
+Instead of losing prototype code, one can easily place this code into a `test_X` method and use it iteratively in the development process to ensure that the code still works as intended.
+This is true even for more "qualitative" prototype script, where the output that is being iterated over is a plot of results.
+Rather than abandoning a prototyping setup like this, (e.g., by commenting it out), a much better approach is to formalize the script as a test which can be run at the will of the user when desired.
+In this case, the plot should show the analysis and describe expected results so that it can be quickly verified.
+The testing of plots is enabled with the function :func:`fmdtools.resultdisp.plot.suite_for_plots`, which enables you to filter plotting tests out of a model's test suite (or specify only running specific tests/showing specific plots).

 While testing is an assurance activity, it should also be considered a development activity.
 Testing ensures that the changes made to code don't cause it to take on undesired behaviors, or be unable to operate with its interfacing functions.
+To enable tests to continue to be useful through the modelling process, they should be given meaningful names as well as descriptions describing what is being tested by the test (and why).

+Finally, don't create tests solely to create tests.
+Tests should have a specific purpose in mind ideally single tests should cover as many considerations as possible, rather than creating new tests for each individual consideration.
+As in model development, try to avoid bloat as much as possible.
+If the desire is to cover every edge-case, try to parameterize tests over these cases instead of creating individual test methods.

 Edit your code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^